roynchan/chan_roy_miniapp/README.md

 A Mini Cooper website using SASS, Vue, AJAX

 ## Getting Started
-I'm fetching the data from a data.json just for a preview, thats why I also included my database and my table SQL along with all my functional PHP files in the "scripts" and "SQL" folder, by changing the main.js-line12 from ' fetch('data.json') ' to 'fetch('./scripts/json.php') ' will start fetching from the database instead of the data.json
+I'm fetching the data from a data.json just for a preview, thats why I also included my database and my table SQL along with all my functional PHP files in the "scripts" and "SQL" folder, by changing the main.js-line12 from ' fetch('data.json') ' to 'fetch('./scripts/json.php') ' after importing my sql files into a database server will start fetching from the database instead of the data.json

 ### How it runs